stephmarie17/docs-shared/dbx/about-compatibility.rst

 MongoDB Compatibility Table
 ---------------------------

-In the **MongoDB Compatibility** table, each column represents a version of version of MongoDB server and each row represents a major release version of the driver.
+In the **MongoDB Compatibility** table, each column represents a version of MongoDB server and each row represents a major release version of the driver.

 * A check mark (✓) means that the driver can use all features of that version of MongoDB server.